Are you experiencing an issue accessing transport?

 You can also contact us with your views, ideas and concerns regarding accessible travel.
 We use this to shape our campaigns and policy work.

-Our ARA scheme helps with two different types of enquiry.
+Our helpline helps with two different types of enquiry.
 Select the option below that you think best describes your enquiry, and follow the links to contact our team.
 If you’re unsure, select ‘one-off enquiries’.

 Our enquiry helpline is intended for enquiries than can be dealt with on a one-off basis, leaving you with sufficient information by either answering your question or signposting you to the appropriate place.

 We can help you by signposting you to the appropriate organisation, transport provider, local authority or governing body.
 We can also help you plan your accessible journey, answer questions about concessionary schemes, modes of transportation, street infrastructure or active travel.
 Examples include: